Entry requirements (Home)

 Applications to study a Masters level qualification will normally be considered in the light of your ability to meet the following criteria:

 - 2:1 or above first degree in a related subject

-- One reference The above should demonstrate that you have a sufficient level of knowledge to embark upon the programme (including the required linguistic competence) and to complete the programme within the time limits.
+The above should demonstrate that you have a sufficient level of knowledge to embark upon the programme (including the required linguistic competence) and to complete the programme within the time limits.

 Non-standard applicants are welcomed.

 International applicants are required to demonstrate equivalent qualifications and must also demonstrate a proficiency in communicating through English, via an IELTS test with a score of 6.5 (Minimum 5.5 in each component) or equivalent.